thepopupschool/thepopupschool/content/course/ontological-design-for-back-loop-realities/wuwei-effortless-action.md

 [^1]: Deontology is a rule-based approach where ethical actions are guided by a hierarchy of maxims; right and wrong depend on where the particular maxim lies on the hierarchy.
 For example, "do not lie" is lower on the rule-hierarchy than "do not kill" therefore it is ethical to lie in order to save a life.
 By contrast, utilitarianism proposes that every situation can be presented unproblematically through a kind of computation of costs and benefits --- we simply do the math to compute the right course of action.

-[^2]: For the relationship between effortlessness, claustrophobia and spaciousness as definitions of Sagehood, see [Visual Meditation - The Wisdom Stack](https://bonnittaroy.substack.com/p/visual-meditation-the-wisdom-stack)
+[^2]: For the relationship between effortlessness, claustrophobia and spaciousness as definitions of Sagehood, see [[seeds/sagehood/sagehood-the-wisdom-stack|Visual Meditation - The Wisdom Stack]]